Cotswolds Spring & Winter Walking Holiday

 - Special diets can be catered for.
 Specialist food can be obtained with prior notice

 Explore the beautiful countryside and rich history of the Cotswolds on our guided walks.
 Gentle hills, picture-postcard villages and pastoral countryside make this quintessentially English landscape perfect for walking.
 Join our friendly and knowledgeable guides who will bring this beautiful landscape to life.

-- Our experienced guides offer the choice of up two different walks each day
+- Our experienced guides offer a choice of walks each day, adjusted for the season

 - Choose the option which best suits your interests and fitness